 Tinnitus is an awareness of sound in the ears or head which is not from an external source.
 There are many different types of tinnitus sounds.
 Common descriptions are that it is a hiss, whistle, whirr, ring or buzz.
 Occasionally, it can be segments of music.
 The pitch can be high or low and the level can vary over time.

-In its mildest form, tinnitus is extremely common and many people experience occasional sounds in their ears, for example after being in a noisy place such as a concert or loud pub.
+In its mildest form, tinnitus is extremely common and many people experience occasional sounds in their ears, for example after being in a noisy place such as a concert.
 An estimated 10% of the UK adult population experience tinnitus frequently, that’s around 1 in 7 (Source: RNID).
 Around 5% find it affects their quality of life.

 There are two main types: subjective and objective tinnitus.